carlohcs/core/src/Core/Models/README.md

 - [Account](./Account) - You can create and manipulate users with this
 - [Address](./Address) - You can create and manipulate users address with this
 - [Avatar](./Avatar) - You can set and save users avatars
 - [Email](./Email) - You can create and manipulate users emails with this
+- [Telephone](./Telephone) - You can create and manipulate users telephones with this

-...You can create more Models and push to project.
-Please, collabore with it!
+You can create more models and push to this project.
+Please, collaborate with us!

 ##Basic Usage